Brussel sprouts are a delicious, underrated vegetable that you can grow easily in pots if you lack garden space.

 Remember to remove the bottom leaves to encourage sprout development.
 In a few months, your dinner will feature fresh brussel sprouts.

 Her passion is gardening.
 Along with her husband and children, each year they grow a garden large enough to provide their family of five with over half of our needed produce.
-Besides vegetables and a small berry patch, she also focusses her attention on beautifying their home with strategically placed flowers, herbs, and flowering plants.
+Besides vegetables and a small berry patch, she also focuses her attention on beautifying their home with strategically placed flowers, herbs, and flowering plants.
 Gardening is more than just a hobby; it is a way of life.